Ticket to Precision ManufacturingLocal head of household careers in the Advanced Manufacturing industry through modern

 I really enjoyed the opportunity to learn about and work with equipment I would otherwise not have access to.
 The support of the SLO Partners’ staff and the skills I learned gave me access to a rewarding career path.

 This eight-week bootcamp will give local residents the opportunity to either upskill or enter a new career path through accelerated training.
 Gain essential skills like blueprint reading, precision measurement, lean principles and mechanical assembly.
-This course is in partnership with Cuesta College Engineering and co-sponsored by Degrees of Skill.
+This course is in partnership with Cuesta College Engineering.

 The Next Steps

 1. Contact Us